 On Lake Louise’s shores in Banff National Park, this château is a year-round luxurious mountain resort.
 Like Banff Springs it offers world-class skiing in winter and incredible hiking and canoeing in the summer.
 This 552-room hotel has everything you could possibly need, including seven delicious restaurants and lounges, a spa, shopping outlets, and a kid’s camp.
 Best of all, you’ll wake up each morning with a view of the iconic Turquoise Lake.

-Another Fairmont hotel, Hotel Macdonald is by no means less luxurious.
+Another Fairmont castle hotel in Canada, Hotel Macdonald is by no means less luxurious.
 This château-style property is an Edmonton landmark and overlooks North America’s largest urban parkway, the North Saskatchewan River Valley.
 People have been flocking to Hotel Macdonald for weddings, business trips, and romantic getaways since 1915.
 It isn’t a complete visit to the hotel without saying hello to Smudge, Hotel Macdonald’s friendly canine ambassador.

 Arrive by boat at Manoir Rouville-Campbell, a Tudor-style stately home on the banks of the Richelieu River.
 Built in 1850 by Thomas Campbell, a local political figure, it’s welcomed prominent figures like Lord Elgin and King Edward VII through its doors.
 Now it’s a boutique hotel with a private dock, swimming pool, and popular pub restaurant.
 For a regal stay book the Manoir Suite with its crown moulding, original fireplace, and country-style furnishings; notably more characterful than the contemporary rooms.